addam/ghost-tileset/README.md

 ## cache:(size limit=50M)

-Store all requested data in a `cache` directory.
+Pass all data unchanged, and store it in a persistent `cache` directory.

 Besides speeding up repeated requests, this filter effectively creates a usable copy of the dataset at a given checkpoint.